JKinx/CS51-FinalProject/README.md

 let strings = ['"'] [^ '"']* ['"']
 ```

 Here, I match it with something that starts with a double quotation marks and ends with another double quotation.
-The values in between can be another other character other than double quotes.
+The values in between can be any other character other than double quotes.

 The token for strings is STRING and it is represented as "String of string" in expr.